findmypast-oss/mssql_ecto/README.md

 ## Contributing

-### Integration Test Setup
+### Test Setup

-Running the integration tests requires an instance of SQL Server running on `localhost` and certain configuration variables set as environment variables:
+Running the tests requires an instance of SQL Server running on `localhost` and certain configuration variables set as environment variables:

 - MSSQL_DVR should be set to the ODBC driver to be used.
 Usually